SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 ![](./images/3.png)

-Base shield will be included in the Grove starter kit.
-Attach Grove base shield with Arduino 101*.

-The base shield allow you to quickly attach and detach sensors to your device without the need for a breadboard or soldering.
+The Base shield is in the Grove* IoT Commercial Developer Kit.
+It uses a four pin wire to allow you to easily attach sensors to your device without a breadboard or soldering.

 ## Move Base Shield switch towards 5 Volts